 Compliance with all regulatory safety ordnances is very prominently displayed (the German TÜV, for example), which should assure you of its safety.

-For a 15 ft. trampoline, 108 springs that are each 7 inches long is a very good number, and it shows when you bounce.
+For a 15 ft trampoline, 108 springs that are each 7 inches long is a very good number, and it shows when you bounce.
 It’s much smoother and more enjoyable, and the trampoline doesn’t twist when you jump, thanks to the good design of the legs.
 The mat is UV-resistant, but fairly basic otherwise.
-You get a ladder for getting on and off the trampoline.
-It’s a full length ladder.
+You get a ladder for getting on and off the trampoline, additional wind-stakes (basic models), and all necessary tools.

-The good part is the high weight limit of 375 lbs.
+The good part is the high weight limit of 425 lbs.
 We think this is mainly due to reinforced legs, but what matters is that it’s likely true.
 The warranty is also very respectable.
-You get 6 months on the pad and the enclosure, 1 year on the mat and 3 years on the frame and poles.
+You get 2 years on the pad, enclosure, mat and 10 years on the frame.
 The spare parts are readily available from the manufacturer and the prices aren’t exorbitant.
 So when the time comes to replace the springs, at least you know where to find them.

-This trampoline won’t blow your away; it’s not too exciting, but it provides a nice package at a good price point.
-Its safety features are good and the overall construction much better than in some other basic trampolines.
+This trampoline won’t blow you away; it’s not too exciting, but it provides a nice package at a good price point.
+Its safety features are good and the overall construction is much better than in some other basic trampolines.
 It’s sturdy and gets the job done.

 AlleyOOP 12’ VariableBounce with integrated Safety Enclosure